-Set wifi passphrase (WPA2), set the SSID and change the default admin password.
+Set the wifi passphrase (WPA2), set the SSID and change the default admin password.

-Browser plugins and extensions like Adblock+ and noscript can stop malware distributed as advertising.
+Browser plugins and extensions like uBlock Origin can stop malware being distributed as advertising or with websites.

 Be careful when you click on links in emails, even if they come from people you know.

 Be wary of email attachments.

 Be wary of anything urgent or too good to be true.
 If you are in doubt, talk to someone about it.